Healthy breakfast ideas: Get inspo for the most important meal of the day

 - 1 – 2 oz. unsweetened black currant juice

-- 1 teaspoon unrefined flaxseed or pumpkinseed oil
+- 1 tsp. unrefined flaxseed or pumpkinseed oil

-This smoothie is excellent for children and adults alike who need a quick breakfast before they rush off to school or work in the morning.
-We have been told by many parents that the calming nutrients in raw milk kefir has helped their children with ADHD (Attention Deficit Hyperactivity Disorder).
-Kefir can curb cravings for sugar and improve bowel function.
+Blend ingredients together.
+This smoothie is excellent for children and adults who need a quick breakfast before they rush off to school or work.
+We’ve been told by many parents that the calming nutrients in raw milk kefir have helped their children with ADHD.
 We recommend drinking milk kefir on an empty stomach, making it an ideal breakfast meal.

-With just a few changes in your habits and armed with healthy breakfast ideas, you’ll soon break free from processed foods to enjoy a high-energy day.
+With just a few changes to your habits and armed with these healthy breakfast ideas, you should soon feel equipped to face your day with higher energy.